How Do I Vote?

 • Option 3: If the voter has no form of identification, but is a registered voter, they may cast a provisional ballot

-If you need a photo ID to vote and don't have one, complete the form below to get started.
+If you want a photo ID to vote and don't have one, complete the form below to get started.
 The Secretary of State's office will receive your information and help you obtain the documents you need.
 We have a team ready to help.

 How Can I Register to Vote?

-The Photo Voter ID law does not change Missouri's voter registration process.
+The Voter ID law does not change Missouri's voter registration process.
 Click the link below for instructions.